What Is the Relevance of Corneal Thickness in LASIK Surgery?

 One of the side effects of PRK and other similar no-flap laser procedures is that they can lead to a corneal haze and scar formation.
 This complication is due to the fact that there is a greater tissue disruption with the eyes having more inflammation in no-flap laser procedures.
 This undesirable effect can be prevented with the usage of medication called Mitomycin-C. This antimetabolite is effective in preventing haze and scar formation following PRK and PRK like procedure.

 Frequent eye rubbing has been associated with the weakening of the cornea.
 Among the keratoconus patients, there is a greater percentage of people who describe themselves as a “constant eye rubber” compared to the non-keratoconus population.

 Now, we would love to hear from you.
 What information in this article was most interesting to you?
 Please comment below and kick off the conversation.
-If you are considering any sort of vision correction surgery, visit our website and schedule an appointment with Dr. Paul C. Lee at the California Center for Refractive Surgery today.
+If you are considering any sort of vision correction surgery, contact us to schedule an appointment with Dr. Paul C. Lee at the California Center for Refractive Surgery today.